rokmr/Computer-Vision/notes/ObjectDetection.md

 # Object Detection
-The goal of object detection is to predict a set of bounding boxes and category labels for each object of interest.
+The goal of object detection is to predict a set of bounding boxes(x,y,w,h) and category labels for each object of interest.

 <div>
 <img src='../assets/ObjectDetection.png'>